Flag fabric video series — 3 questions, 4 fabrics

 Three considerations before choosing an American flag fabric.

-When customers come into our store and are unsure which outdoor flag fabric to choose, we start by showing them the available options (above) and then guide their decision with a few questions.
+When customers come into our store and are unsure which outdoor flag fabric to choose, we start by showing them the available options and then guide their decision with a few questions.

-• What have you displayed in the past?
-What worked and what didn’t?
-In addition to your personal preferences, you also need to take into account your past experiences.
-If you were happy with you previous flag, great!
-You should continue using that material.
 If you found yourself wanting a flag that was more durable, Wavecrest™ Polyester might be the flag you need.
 If the colors faded too quickly on your previous flag or you want your new flag to have a little more shimmer, then SunTru™ Nylon is your best option.

-• What kind of flagpole will the flag be displayed upon?
-If you are flying your flag from a free-standing commercial grade flagpole, then you can fly an appropriately sized flag of any material.
+If you are flying your flag from a ground-mounted commercial grade flagpole, then you can fly an appropriately sized, American-made flag of any material.

 You can find information for all of your flags and flag accessories in the rest of our video collection.